← All Articles

 Budget Considerations and Speaker Investment

-AI speakers with proven hospitality expertise command fees ranging from $15,000 to $50,000 for keynote presentations, according to 2024 industry bureau data.
+AI speakers with proven hospitality expertise command fees ranging from $15,000 to $50,000 for keynote presentations, based on our experience working with event organizers across the industry.
 Celebrity technology speakers may charge $75,000 to $150,000 but often lack hospitality-specific knowledge that justifies premium pricing.

 Calculate ROI based on attendee value and potential impact.
-If 200 hotel executives attend, each managing properties averaging $50 million in annual revenue, even a 1% efficiency improvement through AI implementation represents $100 million in collective value.
-Quality speaker insights that prevent common implementation mistakes can save individual properties $500,000 or more.
+If 200 hotel executives attend, each managing properties with substantial annual revenue, even modest efficiency improvements through AI implementation represent significant collective value.
+Quality speaker insights that prevent common implementation mistakes can save individual properties hundreds of thousands of dollars.

 Consider package arrangements that include pre-event webinars, keynote presentations, and post-event consultation hours.
 This extended engagement model provides ongoing value while amortizing speaker travel costs across multiple touchpoints.

 Factor in production requirements for effective AI demonstrations.
 High-quality audiovisual support, reliable internet connectivity, and backup systems ensure smooth presentation delivery.
-Budget 10-15% of speaker fees for technical production support.
+Budget appropriately for technical production support.

 Making the Right Choice for Your Hospitality Event